trueheart78/trueheart78.com/cult-of-done.md

 1. If you have an idea and publish it on the internet, that counts as a ghost of done.
 1. Done is the engine of more.

 Written by Bre Pettis and Kio Stark.
-They licenced it under Creative Commons and put it out into the world.
+They licensed it under Creative Commons and put it out into the world.

 Source: _[The Cult of Done Manifesto on Medium.com by Bre Pettis][source]_.